MicrosoftDocs/entra-docs/docs/identity/hybrid/connect/how-to-connect-device-writeback.md

 <a name='part-1-install-azure-ad-connect'></a>

 ## Part 1: Install Microsoft Entra Connect
 Install Microsoft Entra Connect using Custom or Express settings.
-Microsoft recommends to start with all users and groups successfully synchronized before you enable device writeback.
+Microsoft recommends starting with all users and groups successfully synchronized before you enable device writeback.

 <a name='part-2-enable-device-writeback-in-azure-ad-connect'></a>